gsoules/MkDocs/digital-archive/docs/archivist/best-practices.md

 -   Write keyword-rich titles that concisely describe items in 10 words or less
 -   Put important, but non-essential information in the **_Description_**, not the **_Title_**
--   Choose a titling convention and use it religiously.
+-   Choose a titling convention and use it consistently.

 ### Type field